Heaven (Los Lonely Boys song)

 "Heaven" is a song by American rock band Los Lonely Boys, released as their debut single.
 The song was written by brothers Henry, Jojo and Ringo Garza, who comprise the foundation of the band, and it appears on their first studio album, Los Lonely Boys.
 "Heaven" was serviced to US triple-A radio in June 2003 and impacted mainstream radio in 2004.
 The song eventually topped the US and Canadian adult contemporary charts and peaked at number 16 on the US Billboard Hot 100.

 Release and reception

-In the United States, "Heaven" was servived to triple-A radio in June 2003 and to hot adult contemporary radio on January 26, 2004.
+In the United States, "Heaven" was serviced to triple-A radio in June 2003 and to hot adult contemporary radio on January 26, 2004.
 The song reached the top 40 on the US Billboard Hot 100 chart, peaking at 16 in August 2004.
 Later that year, the song began a 16-week run at number one on the Billboard Adult Contemporary chart in October.
 It was also a minor hit on country radio, where it peaked at number 46.

 AllMusic reviewer Thom Jurek describes the song as "infectious" and draws comparisons to the music of Freddie King, Stevie Ray Vaughan and Los Lobos.
 He states that "Heaven" is "a single in the old sense of the word: killer hook, easy groove, a slippery but unmistakable bridge with a beautiful vocal to boot -- all coming in under four minutes."